Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Abstract

 \section{Abstract}

-The emergence of high-dimensional data in various areas has brought new challenges to the ensemble clustering research.
-To deal with the curse of dimensionality, considerable efforts in ensemble clustering have been made by incorporating various subspace-based techniques.
-Besides the emphasis on subspaces, rather limited attention has been paid to the potential diversity in similarity/dissimilarity metrics.
-It remains a surprisingly open problem in ensemble clustering how to create and aggregate a large number of diversified metrics, and furthermore, how to jointly exploit the multi-level diversity in the large number of metrics, subspaces, and clusters, in a unified framework.
-To tackle this problem, this paper proposes a novel multi-diversified ensemble clustering approach.
+The rapid emergence of high-dimensional data in various areas has brought new challenges to current ensemble clustering research.
+To deal with the curse of dimensionality, recently considerable efforts in ensemble clustering have been made by means of different subspace-based techniques.
+However, besides the emphasis on subspaces, rather limited attention has been paid to the potential diversity in similarity/dissimilarity metrics.
+It remains a surprisingly open problem in ensemble clustering how to create and aggregate a large population of diversified metrics, and furthermore, how to jointly investigate the multi-level diversity in the large populations of metrics, subspaces, and clusters in a unified framework.
+To tackle this problem, this paper proposes a novel multidiversified ensemble clustering approach.
 In particular, we create a large number of diversified metrics by randomizing a scaled exponential similarity kernel, which are then coupled with random subspaces to form a large set of metric-subspace pairs.
 Based on the similarity matrices derived from these metric-subspace pairs, an ensemble of diversified base clusterings can thereby be constructed.
-Further, an entropy-based criterion is adopted to explore the cluster-wise diversity in ensembles, based on which the consensus function is therefore presented.
-Experimental results on twenty high-dimensional datasets have confirmed the superiority of our approach over the state-of-the-art.
+Further, an entropy-based criterion is utilized to explore the cluster-wise diversity in ensembles, based on which three specific ensemble clustering algorithms are presented by incorporating three types of consensus functions.
+Extensive experiments are conducted on 30 high-dimensional datasets, including 18 cancer gene expression datasets and 12 image/speech datasets, which demonstrate the superiority of our algorithms over the state-of-the-art.
+The source code is available at https://github.com/huangdonghere/MDEC.